 For more complex cases, or for patients who have transportation or health-related barriers that prevent them from leaving home, some of Innovista’s accountable care organizations have partnered with home-based providers that will conduct the TCM visit in the patient’s house.

 Everyone benefits from transitional care management.
-Providers not only enhance quality of care, they lower medical costs and improve their bottom line.
-Patients experience better outcomes by getting the care they need to fully heal post-discharge.
+For providers, it enhances quality of care while lowering medical costs and improving their bottom line.
+At the same time, patients experience better outcomes by getting the care they need to fully heal post-discharge.

 Innovista Health is committed to helping providers realize the potential of transitional care management and properly implement it in their practices.